Phone Notification Troubleshooting

 - Reassigning an incident

-Once an incident changes state, users can no longer take action on an incident using older notifications that were generated prior to the state change.
+Once an incident changes state, you can no longer take action on it using older notifications that were generated prior to the state change.

 Call Length Restrictions

-Phone notifications are limited to two minutes, 30 seconds.
-After point, the call will end, which may cause some calls to be cut short.
+Phone notifications are limited to two minutes and 30 seconds.
+After that point, the call will end, which may cause some calls to be cut short.